GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 Any Galiano information will be at the end of a section.

 (While SSI has a reputation as Hippy Haven, full of activists and other people whose epistemology is one of paranoid delusions, I suspect it has the usual mix of people.
-It has great businesses and poor businesses and confused businesses.)
+It has great businesses and poor businesses and confused businesses.
+It has great people and scum.)

 CONTENTS